 This belief leads many to dangerously assume that cohabiting couples are protected by the same rights as legally married couples.

 These findings come from this year’s British Social Attitudes Survey, carried out by The National Centre for Social Research, who have revealed that 46% of the public think cohabiting couples form a common law marriage.
-Although the number of cohabiting couples has significantly risen, this percentage has not really changed over the last 14 years – it was 47% in 2005.
+Although the number of cohabiting couples has significantly risen, this percentage has not changed over the last 14 years – it was 47% in 2005.

 Responses also indicate that people are significantly more likely to form a misconception of common law marriage when children are involved; 55% of households with children think the law exists, whereas only 41% of those without agree.